Cultured and cosmopolitan Barcelona is one of the world’s treasures. It’s a visual feast of a city that deserves the descriptor.

 North of the city center in the sleepy village of Gracia, Casa Vicens is one of Gaudi’s lesser-known Barcelona landmarks.
 It’s his first home and a UNESCO-listed site.

 The vivacious Casa Vicens splashed onto the Gaudi tourist circuit in November 2017.
 After 130 years of private ownership and a massive renovation, Casa Vicens opened its doors to the public.
 The building’s exotic, an intense burst of vibrant color and marigold tiles.

 Casa Vicens was designed in a Neo-Mudejar style that was once popular in southern Spain, at Seville’s Royal Alcazar and Granada’s Alhambra.
 Like those UNESCO sites, Gaudi intended Casa Vicens “to evoke a caliph’s pavilion set in an oasis.”

-Unlike Gaudi's other creations, Casa Vicens is very rectilinear, defying Gaudi's edict that there are no straight lines in nature.
-Everything is square -- square tiles, square windows, square balconies.
-But the seed of the future Gaudi is evident in the building's ornamentation, if not its structure.
+Unlike Gaudi’s other creations, Casa Vicens is very rectilinear, defying Gaudi’s edict that there are no straight lines in nature.
+Everything is square — square tiles, square windows, square balconies.

 4. Casa Calvet

 The Neo-Baroque Casa Calvet is the neglected stepchild of Gaudi architecture in Barcelona.
 It was his first building in Eixample.
 The house isn’t curvy, crazy, or whimsically colorful.
 And so it’s largely ignored.

 Built between 1898-99, Casa Calvet was commissioned by Pere Calvet, a textile manufacturer.
 In 1900, the Barcelona City Council voted Casa Calvet the best building of the year — the only time Gaudi won such an honor.